WorldsEndDunce/WorldsEndDunce/README.md

 - Hello, I'm Allison (欣倩)!
 - I'm double majoring in math and music with a coterm masters in CS.
 Some fields of experience of mine include neurocomputation and AI/ML.
-- Currently, I'm doing biocomputational research, and I'm an incoming SWE/ML intern at NASA.
+- Currently, I'm doing biocomputation research, and I'm an incoming SWE/ML intern at NASA.
 - You can reach me at ateecup@stanford.edu.

 Other than Python, here are some of the languages I use: